vimc/orderly/README.md

 `orderly` has a database, which should be the preferred way of querying `orderly` from other programs.
 The schema is programmatically described at [`inst/database/schema.yml`](inst/database/schema.yml) and automatically generated database documentation is available [here](https://vimc.github.io/orderly/schema).

+## Docker

+Docker images are built on our private TeamCity server

 ## Installation

 ```r